Sutter Street Railway: Steam-powered extension

-A Russian gauge extension was built through the Marina District to the Presidio of San Francisco in 1877.
+A 5-foot gauge extension was built through the Marina District to the Presidio of San Francisco in 1877.
 Former horsecars were pulled over this line by two 0-4-0 tank locomotives built by Baldwin Locomotive Works (C/N 4121 & 4125).
 These steam dummy locomotives were named Harbor View and Casebolt.
 After the extension was sold to the Presidio & Ferries Railway in 1880, these locomotives operated as numbers 1 and 2 until the line was destroyed by the San Francisco earthquake.